-This is more of a personal post, written for my number one role model throughout my life – my maternal grandad, and a thank you, as without his love and support, I would not be the person I am today, nor would I have the courage and determination to work hard on my blog and believe in myself.
-I am his only granddaughter and I have a soft spot for him as he does for me, and he means the world to me.
+This is more of a personal post, written for my number one role model throughout my life – my maternal grandad, and a thank you, as without his love and support, I would not be the person I am today, nor would I have the courage and determination to work hard on my business and believe in myself.
+I was his only granddaughter and I had a soft spot for him as he did for me, and he meant the world to me.

 When I was younger and living in Mombasa, my brother and I used to go to Nairobi every school holidays to spend time with our maternal grandparents.
 I have always been an early riser and so would wake up and see the light on in my Grandad’s home office, while the rest of the house would still be asleep.
 He would be perched at his desk, at 5am or 6am, concentrating and writing in his notepad and I would go into his home office and give him company.

 He would give me little tasks to do such as write a composition, or give me some maths questions to do to keep me occupied during that time and also to work on throughout the day, and at the end of the day when he got back from his day at the office, he would go over the tasks with me, correcting me where needed and explaining things to me.

 I one day asked him why he got up so early everyday when everyone else was sleeping and he said “that’s when I get the most work done because I can concentrate.”
 That just stuck in my mind, and little did I know, it was such a valuable influence, that in the last few years when I have been juggling my day job and my blog, it was the early hours in the morning, where I found the peace and quiet to focus and stay on top of my to-do list.
 It was the time I was most productive and got the most done.
 People would think I was nuts but it worked for me!